learn-co-students/dsc-west-p1_base_python_challenge/README.md

 The start and end community area number are assigned to two variables below: `trip1_scan` and `trip1_ecan` respectively.

 ## Task 1:
-Create a new variable, `trip1_st_end_cn` that combines the start community area and the end community area with an underscore.
+Create a new variable, `trip1_st_end_cn` that combines the start community area and the end community area with an underscore for the 1st trip only.

 ```python
 trip1_st_end_cn = trip1_scan + '_' + trip1_ecan
 trip1_st_end_cn
 ```

-    '15_15'

 # Ints and Floats